GaurPratap007/EV-Prediction-Website/README.md

 # EV-Prediction-Website
 The EV Prediction Website, designed to provide insights into the future of electric vehicle (EV) sales across Europe, India, and the rest of the world. 🌍⚡

-The credits for the ML Model and data used for prediction go to Rishav Mishra, check out his research paper for more detailed insights. https://github.com/vegansquirrel/EV_sales_prediction
+The credits for the ML Model and data used for prediction go to Rishav Mishra, check out his project for more detailed insights. https://github.com/vegansquirrel/EV_sales_prediction

 Key Features: